sid96/loadimages/README.md

-# Loadimages
+# Saarthi
 An android application which detects the levels of safety of drivers using real time images for 'smarter and safer cities'.
+This project is currently maintained under 'Paytm Build for India'.

 ### Concepts used: